-4.2 The issues identified around not carrying out CMRAs, lacking P&Ps, PCPs and a FWRA are serious AML control environment failings, and the conduct had the potential to cause significant harm.
-This also demonstrates a general culture at the firm of not assessing risk adequately.
-The firm undertakes all of its work in scope of the MLRs 2017, including over three quarters in the field of conveyancing, a high-risk area in relation to money laundering and terrorist financing.
-This had the potential to open up the firm to an increased risk of being exploited by criminals.
+4.2 The issues identified around not having any FWRA and then a noncompliant FWRA, a lack of P&Ps and thereafter PCPs, non-compliant CMRAs as well as not carrying out source of funds checks on two of six files, are serious AML failings, and the conduct had the potential to cause significant harm.
+The firm undertakes almost two thirds of its work in scope of the MLRs 2017, by way of conveyancing.
+This had the potential to open up the firm to a significant amount of risk of being exploited by criminals.

-4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2007 and MLRs 2017, which the firm failed to do.
+4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2017, which the firm failed to do.